 TV Buying Guide: What Is HDR?

 However, in order to take advantage of HDR content, you need a TV with a peak brightness of at least 500-1,000 “nits” or more.

 HDR10 vs HDR10+ vs Dolby Vision

-With ARC, you can connect your TV directly to a soundbar or AV receiver with a single cable.
-However, eARC supports higher quality audio formats like DTS:X and Dolby Atmos.
-These surround-sound technologies create a 3D sound that comes from all around you, as long as you have a compatible audio system.
+With HDMI ARC, you can connect your TV directly to a soundbar or AV receiver using a single cable.
+With eARC, you can use higher-quality audio formats like DTS:X and Dolby Atmos.
+These surround-sound technologies can create a 3D sound that comes from all around you, as long as you have a compatible audio system.

 TV Buying Guide: Choosing a TV for Gaming